 Q: How do I prevent users from going back to the login screen after authentication?

-A: Use Navigator.pushAndRemoveUntil() to clear the navigation stack:
+Use pushAndRemoveUntil() to clear the navigation stack:

 Navigator.pushAndRemoveUntil( context, MaterialPageRoute(builder: (context) => HomeScreen()), (route) => false, // Remove all previous routes );